i-e-b/GitBuildPlatform/ReadMe.md

-A build system for local dependency management using Powershell and Rake
+A build system for local dependency management using Powershell